 Failure is a great teacher though – even if my mother wasn’t.

 In 1999 I was coaching an under 12 boys recreational team and had one good player that would spend hours a day practicing dead ball kicks and juggling.
 He had a great work ethic that manifested itself on the field.
 He was good – VERY good – and it was nothing I did.
 After a practice one evening, I told his parents that I was sure I’d see him on the US National Team one day, and they just scoffed, and said “Really?”, like I was just kidding with them.
 At that moment, I truly felt sorry for that hard-working, gifted little soccer player, because those two had his future in their hands and they just didn’t believe that he could be a great soccer player.
 Maybe they had other priorities, but since they didn’t believe he could be a great soccer player, I knew that they weren’t going to be nurturing and encouraging those talents.

-Take a look at some of the greatest professional athletes, and you’ll see some very smart, driven people who were going to be successful at SOMETHING.
-Then, take a look at some of the greatest businessmen ever, and you’ll find that many of them were also pretty good athletes.
+Take a look at some of the greatest professional athletes in any sport, and you’ll see some very smart, driven people who were going to be successful at SOMETHING.
+Then, take a look at some of the greatest businessmen ever, and you’ll find that many of them were also pretty good athletes (see: Magic Johnson).
 The drive it takes to be great in business, is the same drive it takes to be great in sports.